IbrahimHindawi/haikal/README.md

 - hkStack/hkNode: stack.
 - hkQueue: queue.
 - hkHashMap: hashtable.
-## Syntactic Limitations:
+## Current Limitations:
-Cannot add pointer types to `[meta]` unless `typedef`ed.
-Could automate the process by detecting the pointer and auto `typedef`ing it.
+Problem 1: Cannot instantiate pointer types to `metatype`s unless `typedef`ed.
+Possible Solution: Could automate the process by detecting the pointer and auto `typedef`ing it.
 For example: `int *` will become `typedef int *intptr` and then you can generate `hkArray_intptr`.
+Problem 2: In the instatiation declaration, you must hint to `haikal` the type you want to instantiate: `s` for struct, `e` for enum, `p` for primitives or pointers, `u` for union.
+Possible Solution: Detect the type being instantiated, this is non trivial unless we include the compiler to help us!
-## Monomorphization Codegen Include Order Rules:
+## Include Order Rules:
-TODO: Automate header placement:

 For containers that have value types eg `T`:
 - the type must be included before the generated header.
 - this is because the container expects to know the type in it's struct.